 Figure 6.
 (A) Changes in the total population size of flowering Colorado butterfly plant (Oenothera coloradensis) individuals at F. E. Warren Air Force Base, Cheyenne, Wyoming, 1988-2023; (B)-(D) Changes in numbers on each of the three creek subpopulations.
 In all panels, points indicate census counts and black lines show curvilinear trends (black line) generated with GAMs.
-There were no significant periods of increase or decrease except long-term decrease on Crow Creek 1999-2005), long-term increase on Unnamed Creek (1988-2001), and periods of significant increase and decrease on Diamond Creek.
+Red lines show periods of significant increase in number of flowering individuals, while blue lines show periods of significant decrease in number of flowering individuals.
+There were significant periods of decrease on Crow Creek 1999-2005) and Diamond Creek (2019-2023), and significant periods of increase on Unnamed Creek (1986-2001) and Diamond Creek (1992-1995).
 Percent deviance explained (% d) is a measure of effect size similar to r2 for linear models.

 Of the four periods with significant changes to trends on the three creeks, only the positive changes on Diamond and Unnamed Creek were synchronous and similarly positive.
 These positive trend changes exceeded the negative trend changes in early years of COBP census on Crow Creek and in recent years of COBP census on Diamond Creek.

-We did not analyze data using the Mann-Kendall test but used a model comparison algorithm for population time-series to determine all possibly breakpoints and most significant among them.
-We detected three major trend breakpoints on two of the three creeks, none in synchrony, as well as in the total population (Figure 7).
+We used a model comparison algorithm for population time-series to identify all possible breakpoints and determine their significance.
+We detected three major trend breakpoints on two of the three creeks, none of which occurred synchronously, as one breakpoint in the total population (Figure 7).
 These breakpoints did not appear until at least five years after the start of such trends or much longer.
 They aligned with but did not mirror the periods of change shown in GAMs.